Girls typically begin growing pubic hair between ages 8 and 14, marking a key sign of puberty onset.

 Pubic hair growth marks one milestone among many during puberty.
 Other significant developments include:

-• Thelarche (breast budding): This usually precedes pubic hair growth slightly but overlaps in timing for many girls.
+- Thelarche (breast budding): This usually precedes pubic hair growth slightly, though the timing can overlap.

-• Menarche (first menstruation): This event typically occurs about two years after initial signs like breast buds and pubic hair appear.
+- Menarche (first menstruation): This event typically occurs about two years after the earliest pubertal signs begin.

-• Pubic bone growth: The pelvis widens during adolescence contributing to adult female body shape.
+- Pelvic growth: The pelvis widens during adolescence, contributing to adult female body shape.

 Understanding these interconnected changes helps contextualize what “What Age Do Girls Grow Pubic Hair?” really means within overall adolescent development.